 The Best Dad in the World by Melanie Joyce has been a popular book in our house since we got it.
 A young gorillas shares all the reasons his dad is the best.
 My son loves the part when his dad burns the toast in the story.

-And this year my boys have picked out the book for their Dad.
-We will be giving Let’s Build by Sue Fliess.
+My boys picked out the book for their Dad one year.
+We gave Let’s Build by Sue Fliess.
 It’s a sweet story about a dad and his son who build a fort together.
 It is something my boys love to do with their dad.

-I’m going to have my oldest son build a creation out of Lego and my youngest build something with Magna Tiles since those are their favorite toys this year.
-I’ll snap a picture of each of them with their designs and adhere to the inside cover of the book.
-I think it will be a great pick for this year!
+My oldest son built a creation out of Lego and my youngest built something with Magna Tiles since those were their favorite toys one year.
+I snapped a picture of each of them with their designs and adhered them to the inside cover of the book.